Cultural Broker Program

 Target Population: Families with children ages 0-17 at risk of involvement or currently involved with the child welfare system including birth parents, foster parents, adoptive parents, guardians, and relatives

 For parents/caregivers of children ages: 0 – 17

 The Cultural Broker Program is designed to raise and address concerns related to disproportionality and disparities that exist in the child welfare system, as well as concerns that involve issues of fairness and equity.
 Its mission is “Supporting the Power of Families to Strengthen Communities.”
 The core belief that drives the work is that every family regardless of race, ethnic background, or economic status will be empowered to develop their own strengths and capacities.
 The Cultural Broker Program provides brokering, advocacy, and support to families who are involved or who are at risk of involvement with the child welfare system.
-The Cultural Broker Program uses the model approach, Cultural Broker Paraprofessional; An Agency and Community Partnership©, with child welfare agencies to insure that their practice approaches with families from diverse populations are culturally congruent and specific to their unmet needs.
+The Cultural Broker Program uses the model approach, Cultural Broker Paraprofessional; An Agency and Community Partnership©, with child welfare agencies to ensure that their practice approaches with families from diverse populations are culturally congruent and specific to their unmet needs.
 Through partnerships the program has developed with the community and the child welfare agency, cultural interpretations are provided to decrease the likelihood of cultural misunderstandings.

 The goal of the Cultural Broker Program is:

 - Increase the overall well-being for at risk children and families by providing culturally sensitive services that will enable them to successfully navigate various government agencies and programs as part of their efforts to address their needs

 Outcomes that the program hopes to achieve are: